visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 Search indexing excludes private, draft, trashed, password-protected, revision, and autosave content.
 Administrators should still be careful that publicly searchable posts do not reference sensitive files.

-PDF extraction happens during indexing, not during visitor search requests.
-The current extractor is local pure PHP and does not send PDF files to an external service.
+PDF and DOCX extraction happen during indexing, not during visitor search requests.
+Both extractors run locally and do not send files to an external service.

 ## Performance Notes